NFL won’t require players, coaches to receive coronavirus vaccines

 The league perhaps gave a hint of its approach in a memo sent Thursday to teams regarding protocols during the upcoming NFL draft.
 In it, the league said that if a team chooses to have only fully vaccinated team officials in its draft room, they will not be required to wear masks, physical distancing measures will be relaxed and eating and drinking will be permitted.
 Any team that chooses to have any non-vaccinated team personnel in its draft room must adhere to the stricter protocols.

 The NFL joins the NBA in not requiring players to be vaccinated.
-NBA Commissioner Adam Silver said earlier this month that the league would not mandate vaccinations but he believed that “most players” would opt to be vaccinated.
+NBA Commissioner Adam Silver said this month that the league would not mandate vaccinations but he believed that “most players” would opt to be vaccinated.

 Commissioner Roger Goodell wrote to President Biden during Super Bowl week to offer all NFL stadiums as mass vaccination sites for the public.
 The NFL invited 7,500 vaccinated health care workers to the Super Bowl on Feb.
 7 in Tampa as guests of the league.
 The league said this week that those fans chosen by teams to occupy the “inner circle” seating near the main stage during the NFL draft being held April 29 to May 1 in Cleveland must have been fully vaccinated.